elmarquez/cat-detector/README.md

 * Is alive or dead
 * Wants to go outside or just force you to hold the door open
-* Wants you to pet it or is just teasing you

 ## Build & Run